 - Acceptance of a vendor agreement is also a form of contract.
 These are often found with requirements such as venue hire, software licensing, product warranty and when you click on the 'I agree' to online terms and conditions.
-These will generally contain clauses that will require the entity to sign up to contingent liabilities. - Annex 1 provides additional information on a range of potential contract management issues including contingent liability provisions.
+These will generally contain clauses that will require the entity to sign up to contingent liabilities. - RMG-417 Supplier Pay on Time or Pay Interest policy will apply to this procurement unless the supplier's contract payment terms are shorter than those set out in RMG-417. - Annex 1 provides additional information on a range of potential contract management issues including contingent liability provisions.